 The average board thickness for a rigid Flex PCB can be somewhere between 0.2mm and 0.4mm.
-0.2mm is the average thickness of a single layer PCB circuit, and 0.4mm is the average thickness of a PCB with nearly 4 layers.
+0.2mm is the average thickness of a single-layer PCB circuit, and 0.4mm is the average thickness of a PCB with nearly four layers.

 Image 3: Rigid Flexible Circuit

-Although the choice of material for this is very strange, to say the least, this special adhesive prevents the copper from cracking or breaking.
+Although the choice of material for this is extraordinary, to say the least, this unique adhesive prevents the copper from cracking or breaking.

-Combining rigid Flex PCBs is also a daunting task because there are too many variables to consider, which means you can make many mistakes that in turn destroy the entire circuit and application.
+Combining rigid Flex PCBs is also a daunting task because there are too many variables to consider, which means you can make many mistakes that, in turn, destroy the entire circuit and application.

-Some designers and manufacturers use several of these methods in conjunction with other methods to create a Rigid Flex PCB that is both durable and flexible.
+Some designers and manufacturers use several of these methods in conjunction with other ways to create a Rigid-Flex PCB that is both durable and flexible.